 The supply of these knives increased for two reasons after this period.

 First, until this time Japan had sealed itself off from the world, meaning very little foreign culture and few foreign goods were allowed to enter Japan.
 When Japan began opening itself up, western-style chef’s knives flooded in along with European food culture.
 At this point, it became more common for people to start eating meat at dinner.
-The knife earned its name — Gyuto — because it was mainly used for cutting beef during the rise in meat-eating.
-As the culture of meat-eating was still evolving, the blade took its name owing to this association.
+The knife earned its name — Gyuto (literal translation meaning "cow sword") — because it was mainly used for cutting beef during the rise in meat-eating.

 The second reason these knives were produced is because swords traditionally made by were no longer in great demand.
 While they still produced katanas and other weapons, blacksmiths turned to making kitchen knives as their rise in popularity proved to be an increasingly lucrative trade.